 The Tablas Creek Vineyard 2016 Full Circle Pinot Noir is Tablas Creek's seventh bottling of this renowned Burgundy grape from the small vineyard outside Robert Haas's family home in Templeton.
 We named the wine Full Circle because it reflects his career: from a start introducing America to the greatness of Burgundy, through decades focusing on grapes from the Rhone, he's now growing Pinot at home.

 The 2016 Full Circle shows shows a powerful nose with both sweet (red licorice and raspberry) and savory (black tea and a graphite-like minerality) notes.
 The mouth is luscious and bright but structured, with pie cherry and nutmeg spice, a little thyme-like herbiness, and a lightly tannic finish that adds a brambly note and suggests the wine will be a fun one to watch evolve over the next decade.

 This Pinot Noir comes from from the 2.5 acre vineyard around founder Robert Haas's house in Templeton.
 The Templeton Gap has been long recognized for its marine influence and resulting microclimate that is the coolest in the Paso Robles AVA, and the Haas Vineyard is in one of the coolest pockets of Templeton, near Santa Rita Creek.
 This vineyard is farmed organically by the Tablas Creek Vineyard team.

 The grapes were fermented in one-ton microfermenters using native yeasts, half destemmed and half with stems included.
 After pressing, the wine was moved into year-old Marcel Cadet 60-gallon barrels, for a hint of oak.
-The wine stayed on its lees, stirred occasionally, for a year and a half before being blended and bottled in April 2017.
+The wine stayed on its lees, stirred occasionally, for about a year before being blended and bottled in July 2017.